 Silage is the way to preserve the greatest amount of nutrients in the original pasture.
 It’s far too early to think about hay, which at best only preserves about 15% of the original nutrients.

-But we all know that silage has problems as contractors’ machinery is designed for large farms, and produces 800kg round bales, which are a pain to feed out.
+But we all know that silage has problems as contractors with their big machines are designed for large farms, and produces 800kg round bales which can be a pain to feed out.
 Small square bales are a good option as it’s easier to remove small slices from them, but few contractors want to bother with them and they add to costs.
-These bales are still heavy to handle for one person.
+These small bales are still heavy to handle for one person, especially when stacking them.

 Grazing the surplus